 The best part is that readers love them.
+They’re evergreen, they live forever.
 Not only are they getting what they ask for (recipes, craft projects, etc.) but they’re getting them from the source, the actual makers of the products they buy, like Lion Brand Yarns and Red Heart.

 Advertorials on the Web

-What people are calling native ads are the same as advertorials in fewer syllables.
+Advertorial definitions you read are likely to talk about native ads, because native ads are the same as advertorials in fewer syllables.
 A sponsor pays you to publish content under their name, or promote them.
 One of the wackiest advertorial examples out there are those produced by BuzzFeed.

 Here’s an advertorial example of a post sponsored by Virgin Mobile on BuzzFeed when they first started their advertorial program many years ago.
 As a non-publisher, Virgin Mobile worked with BuzzFeed to create almost two hundred of these quick, funny articles that have little to do with their brand but made them buzz-worthy in social media.
 These posts garnered more than 9 million “engagements,” and studies conducted afterward showed that people who saw these advertorials were anywhere from 150 – 350% more likely to get their next phone from Virgin Mobile.

 So while some non-publishers are out there trying to write blogs and become online publishers, the smart ones are buying advertorials and letting publishers do what they do best: write!
 Or in case of BuzzFeed … post funny photos and animated gifs in a list-like order.

 One of the ways Hochwert from Prime creates non-eBook advertorials for his advertisers is by writing sponsored product reviews that are affiliated with a contest.
 Here’s an example of a review for the famous Instant Pot.

 “We typically give away at least one item and use one item in our office.
 Often it’s a craft product or food item, so we use it up.
 In this case, it’s an appliance, so we will just keep it in office and it will likely be in future videos and photographs,” says Hochwert.